 You have a number of rights with regard to your Personal Information, which are detailed below.
 Some of these only apply in specific circumstances and are qualified in several respects by exemptions in data protection legislation.
 We will advise you in our response to your request if we are relying on any such exemptions.

-Erasure You can request that we erase your Personal Information where there is no compelling reason for us to continue processing it.
+You can request that we erase your Personal Information where there is no legal reason for us to continue processing it.

-We will respond to written requests within thirty (30) days of receiving such request.
+We will respond to written requests within one calendar month of receiving such request.
 We will either make the requested information available within that time period, or provide written notice of an extension where additional time is required to fulfil the request.
 If we cannot fulfil your request in full or in part, you will be provided with a response in writing that explains the reason for refusal and the further options available to you.

 We will use appropriate security measures when disposing of and destroying Personal Information, such as shredding documents and deleting electronically stored information, in order to prevent unauthorised access.